RuPaul's Drag Race season 17: Broadcast

 The seventeenth season, and its companion series, premiered through MTV with its first episode on January 3, 2025.
-The season will consist of sixteen episodes and airs weekly at 8:00 p.m.
+The season consisted of sixteen episodes and aired weekly at 8:00 p.m.
 (EST).
 Episodes were later released throughout various streaming services such as Crave for Canada, Stan for Australia, and on WOW Presents Plus internationally with next-day availability starting on January 4.